hersche/LaraTube/README.md

+# Important notice
+I did not find too much time and interest to continue much on this software.
+Right now, I'm working with different frameworks and will not necessarely end-up in a video-plattform.

+Of course, anyone can fork and continue with the project.
+The general security-flows should be ok, but I write this notice because Github alerted me about library-vulnerabilities.

+Therefore, be aware that there can vulnerabilities come up!
+I will update them this time, but the project does not get the needed attention.

+There's however a usecase which can make sense: for internal systems.
+I would need to write a way to import medias with a command.
+Could be interesting as a short task - feel free to do a PR/MR.

 # Welcome to LaraTube (WIP)

+In general, this project is on Gitlab: https://gitlab.com/hersche/LaraTube

 This project is a multimedia-plattform for various scenarios, primary for video and audio (via upload, link and webtorrent).